FWSquatch/do180-practice/README.md

 The original repository for the project did not include a license statement.

 For my fork of the project, I have taken the liberty of applying CC-BY-SA-4.0, for the time being.
-After discussing this with the original author, [they agreed that CC-BY-SA-4.0 is fine](https://github.com/FWSquatch/do180-practice/issues/1).
+The original author [agreed that CC-BY-SA-4.0 is fine](https://github.com/FWSquatch/do180-practice/issues/1).

-## To Do list

-The original DO180 sample exam lacks a few topics that are on the modern EX188 exam.

-I will soon add exercises (and walkthroughs) for the following topics:

-* Podman Stacks
-* ~~Podman Secrets~~

 # EX180 and EX188 Automated Practice Deployment